 It is, in principle, possible to withdraw a constitutional complaint as a whole, or particular challenges as part of a constitutional complaint, or an application for a temporary injunction at any time, until the Federal Constitutional Court has decided.
 A fee (see VI. above) shall not be charged in this case.

 VIII.
 General Register

-Submissions to the Federal Constitutional Court without a specific request or an assertion of a claim falling within the jurisdiction of the Federal Constitutional Court shall be recorded in the General Register and treated as matters of judicial administration.
+Submissions to the Federal Constitutional Court containing neither a specific request nor the assertion of a claim falling within the jurisdiction of the Federal Constitutional Court shall be recorded in the General Register and treated as matters of judicial administration.

-Should the submitter, on being informed of the legal situation, request a judicial decision, the complaint shall be transferred to the Register of Proceedings and dealt with accordingly (§ 64(2) of the Rules of Procedure of the Federal Constitutional Court, Geschäftsordnung des Bundesverfassungsgerichts – GOBVerfG).
+If, after information on the legal situation has been provided, a judicial decision is requested, the constitutional complaint shall be transferred to the Register of Proceedings and dealt with accordingly (§ 64(2) of the Rules of Procedure of the Federal Constitutional Court, Geschäftsordnung des Bundesverfassungsgerichts – GOBVerfG).

 GOBVerfG = Rules of Procedure of the Federal Constitutional Court (Geschäftsordnung des Bundesverfassungsgerichts) of 19 November 2014 (BGBl 2015 I p.
 286).